 The above screenshot indicates that the import is in progress.
 Once the import process is complete, a popup notification appears saying “Successfully Imported”.

 Otherwise Click on “Go Back To Application” option given on the top Navigation bar.
-The imported project will now be visible on the list of Projects in Yodiz.
+The imported project will now be visible in the list of Projects in Yodiz.

-- All the attachments, comments and associated workflow is migrated from Jira into Yodiz as it is.
+- All the attachments, comments labels (as tags) and associated workflow is migrated from Jira into Yodiz.

 - If you have large data, import might take some time.
 You can still open a new Yodiz tab and continue your work meanwhile.